top of page

 If this does not work, you can provide your neighbour with a copy of the office copies and filed plan so that he can see he is trespassing on your land.

-Often people genuinely believe they are entitled and need to see the evidence.
+Often people genuinely believe they are entitled and need to see the evidence for themselves.

 EXPERTS

-This is an expert who can attend at the property to review the boundaries, check measurements and give you feedback.
+A Chartered Surveyor is an expert who can attend at the property to review the boundaries, check measurements and give you feedback.
+They can be found online or referred to you.

 FINALLY